We all have amazing stories to tell. We may just need help molding the details to create maximum impact.

 You will learn the breakdown of what makes a compelling story, how to frame personal experiences in a way to ensure maximum impact, finding the starting point and the ending point, how to refine the story through repetition of performance, and the building blocks of what constitutes a great personal story.

 You’ll explore your personal experiences and mine for storytelling gold, acquire tools to know what’s important to keep in your story and what’s distracting from your message, how to shape the arc of your story so you’re giving enough context but not being bogged down by it, perform your stories for classmates and receive feedback on structure, content and context.

-Storytelling: Crafting Your Story meets once a week for three hours over an eight week term.
+Storytelling 2: Crafting Your Story is open to students who have completed Storytelling 1: Discovering Your Story.
+It meets once a week for three hours over an eight week term.
 An optional student showcase follows at the end of the term.

 This workshop is not offered every term.
 If you would like to be informed when it becomes available, please click here.